Flying qualities

-Flying qualities is one of the three principal regimes in the science of flight test, which also includes performance and systems.
-Flying qualities involves the study and evaluation of the stability and control characteristics of an aircraft.
-They have a critical bearing on the safety of flight and on the ease of controlling an airplane in steady flight and in maneuvers.
+Flying qualities, or handling qualities are characteristics of an aircraft which measure or describe how easily and precisely a pilot can control it in flight, and how the aircraft responds to pilot input.
+Among these attributes are the degrees and ways in which the aircraft is stable in flight.

+Flying qualities of aircraft are evaluated by flight testing, along with other attributes: the aircraft's performance (capabilities) and systems.

 Relation to stability

-To understand the discipline of flying qualities, the concept of stability should be understood.
-Stability can be defined only when the vehicle is in trim; that is, there are no unbalanced forces or moments acting on the vehicle to cause it to deviate from steady flight.
-If this condition exists, and if the vehicle is disturbed, stability refers to the tendency of the vehicle to return to the trimmed condition.
+Stability is defined when the aircraft is "in trim"; that is, there are no unbalanced forces or moments acting on the vehicle to cause it to deviate from steady flight.
+If the vehicle is then disturbed, stability refers to the tendency of the vehicle to return to the trimmed condition.
 If the vehicle initially tends to return to a trimmed condition, it is said to be statically stable.
 If it continues to approach the trimmed condition without overshooting, the motion is called a subsidence.
 If the motion causes the vehicle to overshoot the trimmed condition, it may oscillate back and forth.
 If this oscillation damps out, the motion is called a damped oscillation and the vehicle is said to be dynamically stable.
 On the other hand, if the motion increases in amplitude, the vehicle is said to be dynamically unstable.

-The theory of stability of airplanes was worked out by G. H. Bryan in England in 1904.
+The theory of stability of airplanes was worked out by G. H. Bryan in 1904.
 This theory is essentially equivalent to the theory taught to aeronautical students today and was a remarkable intellectual achievement considering that at the time Bryan developed the theory, he had not even heard of the Wright brothers' first flight.
 Because of the complication of the theory and the tedious computations required in its use, it was rarely applied by airplane designers.
-Obviously, to fly successfully, pilotless airplanes had to be dynamically stable.
+Pilotless airplanes had to be dynamically stable to fly successfully.
 The airplane flown by the Wright brothers, and most airplanes flown thereafter, were not stable, but by trial and error, designers developed a few planes that had satisfactory flying qualities.
 Many other airplanes, however, had poor flying qualities, which sometimes resulted in crashes.

 Handling qualities are those characteristics of a flight vehicle that govern the ease and precision with which a pilot is able to perform a flying task.
 This includes the human-machine interface.
 The way in which particular vehicle factors affect flying qualities has been studied in aircraft for decades, and reference standards for the flying qualities of both fixed-wing aircraft and rotary-wing aircraft have been developed and are now in common use.
 These standards define a subset of the dynamics and control design space that provides good handling qualities for a given vehicle type and flying task.